 Why we give a book as a gift

-five in England left primary school unable to read well despite the best efforts of their teachers.
+2015, one child in five in England left primary school unable to read well despite the best efforts of their teachers.
 And

 children from our poorest families are more likely to fall behind.
 Yet reading is one of the best routes out of poverty.
 And

 being able to read well is key to unlocking a child's potential.

 So, every year we produce a specially commissioned Christmas

 story to give to everyone who visits Father Christmas.
 In 2015 we gave away nearly 12,500 copies of Grandfather Frost; and

 by Christmas 2018's magical tale “Through The Wardrobe” had a print run of over 17,500 encouraging entire

 families to sit together on Christmas Eve, open a book and read the story together - with older siblings helping younger children